sendgrid/docs/content/docs/for-developers/sending-email/quickstart-python.md

 <call-out>

-If you do not see similar output, try typing `pip3 --version`.
 If you do not have a version of pip installed, you can download and install it using the [pip installation instructions on python.org](https://packaging.python.org/tutorials/installing-packages/).

 </call-out>